 Ranney worked as a lawyer in Boston before election to the House, so it was fitting that he introduced the petition on the House Floor.
 Winnemucca had been invited to lecture on the East Coast by notable Boston residents Elizabeth Peabody, publisher, author, and founder of the kindergarten movement in the United States, and her sister Mary Mann, educator, author, and wife of Representative Horace Mann.
 The sisters arranged for the publication of Winnemucca’s groundbreaking work, Life Among the Piutes: Their Wrongs and Claims, the first English-language work by a Native American, which Mary Mann edited.
 Peabody and Mann advocated strenuously on Winnemucca’s behalf, using their connections and influence to publish accounts of her situation, encourage friends to support her cause, and ask public officials to assist her.
 Peabody personally accompanied Winnemucca at some of her lectures, as she traveled around the East Coast.

-On April 22, 1884, Winnemucca appeared before a subcommittee of the Indian Affairs Committee, becoming the first Native American woman to do so.
+On April 22, 1884, Winnemucca appeared before a subcommittee of the Indian Affairs Committee, becoming one of the first Native American women to do so.
 Winnemucca understood that her appearance before the committee was a kind of a performance, a line she had been walking as she lectured along the East Coast, often appearing in Native American dress.
 She knew her unique position would attract attention, attention that she could then shift onto the plight of her tribe.

 Winnemucca’s petition to Congress included a letter from Elizabeth Peabody to Indian Affairs Committee Chairman Olin Wellborn, and copies of two letters from Army officers describing the condition of Fort McDermitt in Nevada.
 Peabody entreated Wellborn to urge the committee to grant the Fort McDermitt land to the Paiutes: “If done at once,” she advised, “it will be cheaper for the government and save the tribe from quite perishing.
 Without a home, & with no conditions of self-support, they appeal to the heart of the humane irresistibly.”